NicholasJV/pencil-kata/README.md

 `npm test`

-This will launch chrome as the browser environment by default.
-It will automatically close when you stop the test process in terminal (and vice versa -- closing the browser will stop the test process).
-Stop the test process with `Ctrl-C`.
+This will launch Chrome as the browser environment by default.
+It will automatically close when you stop the test process in terminal (and vice versa -- closing the browser will stop the test process). `Ctrl-C` will stop the test process manually, but you probably guessed that.

 Safari and Firefox launchers will also install by default; to specify which ones launch automatically, uncomment them in the `browsers` property of `karma.conf.js`

 The tests will reload automatically on changes to the files.
 You can view the test output in the console, or use